CoyoteProd/libsumo.net/libsumo.net/ARSdk3To.Net Helpers/README.md

 # ARSdk3To.Net Helpers

-This Class is used to generate Enum, Command and Tuple from the original Parrot SDK to C# Classes
+This standalone project is used to generate Enum, Command and Tuple from the original Parrot SDK to C# Classes There is no direct link between library and this project